zarcoder/oj-problem/docs/getting-started.md

 ```

 (However, since login is required for submission, please execute
-`oj login https://atcoder.jp/` in advance.
+`np login https://atcoder.jp/` in advance.
 If
 [Selenium](https://www.seleniumhq.org/) is installed
 (`apt install python3-selenium firefox-geckodriver` etc. is executed),
 the GUI browser will start, so please login normally on it.
 (If you
 don't have Selenium, you will be asked for your username and password
 directly on the CUI.)

-If you already executed `oj d URL` in the same directory,
+If you already executed `np d URL` in the same directory,
-`oj s main.cpp` will guess the URL and submit it.
+`np s main.cpp` will guess the URL and submit it.
 In order to prevent
 URL specification mistakes, we recommend using this labor-saving form.
 The language is automatically recognized and set appropriately.